 - Cut the tomatoes in half; remove the core and seeds.
 Grill over medium-high heat (about 500ºF) for 5 minutes, or until lightly charred.

-- Add the tomatoes, vinegars, water and paprika (if using) to a blender container.
+- Add the tomatoes, vinegar, water, and paprika (if using) to a blender container.
 Blend on high until smooth – about 1 minute.
 With the motor running, drizzle in the olive oil.
-Pour into a pint-sided jar or other storage container.
+Pour into a pint-sized jar or another storage container.
 Stir in the bacon, shallots, and onions.

 Disclosure: I was paid to create this recipe for Jones Dairy Farm but all opinions are my own.
 My little brothers were not paid for anything.
 In fact, I don’t even want to share my bacon with them.
 Thank you for supporting the brands that keep me inspired in the kitchen!